Loading...

 The pyranometer measures whatever solar radiation is present — including reduced irradiance under cloud cover.
 Overcast conditions typically produce 50–200 W/m², partly cloudy conditions produce highly variable readings, and clear skies produce the maximum irradiance for that time of year and latitude.

-Periodic cleaning of the optical surface is recommended — monthly in dusty environments, less frequently in clean environments.
-Contamination of the sensor surface systematically reduces measured irradiance, potentially biasing long-term datasets.
+Periodic cleaning of the glass dome is recommended — monthly in dusty environments, less frequently in clean environments.
+Contamination of the dome surface systematically reduces measured irradiance, potentially biasing long-term datasets.

 The pyranometer is designed for horizontal (GHI) measurement.
 Mounting on a tilted surface measures the irradiance on that specific plane, which can be useful for solar panel performance assessment.
-However, the cosine correction is optimised for horizontal mounting; tilted measurements should be interpreted with this in mind.
+However, the calibration is optimised for horizontal mounting; tilted measurements should be interpreted with this in mind.

 MORE PRODUCTS